onema/fuel-cloud-storage/readme.md

 # Exceptions
-    + \InvalidDriverException, thrown when the given driver doesn't exist
+    \InvalidDriverException, thrown when the given driver doesn't exist
-    + \InvalidFileException, thrown when the give file doesn't exist
+    \InvalidFileException, thrown when the give file doesn't exist
-    + \UploadObjectException, thrown when the object was not uploaded
+    \UploadObjectException, thrown when the object was not uploaded
-    + \DeleteObjectException, thrown when the object can't be deleted
+    \DeleteObjectException, thrown when the object can't be deleted
-    + \CreateContainerException, thrown when the container can't be created
+    \CreateContainerException, thrown when the container can't be created
-    + \DeleteContainerException, thrown when the container can't be deleted
+    \DeleteContainerException, thrown when the container can't be deleted
-    + \ListObjectsException, thrown when the list of objects can't be retrieved
+    \ListObjectsException, thrown when the list of objects can't be retrieved
-    + \AuthenticationException, thrown when the credentials fail to authenticate
+    \AuthenticationException, thrown when the credentials fail to authenticate
-    + \InvalidContainerException, thrown when the given container doesn't exist or is invalid
+    \InvalidContainerException, thrown when the given container doesn't exist or is invalid

+#LICENSE

+Copyright (c) 2013 Alleluu.com

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# CREDITS
+This package follows closely the email package included in the fuel php distribution.
+Thank you guys for making such an awesome framework!!

 # TODOS:

 * Create an update method that will replace an existing file.
 * Fail upload if file already exist.
 * Enable multi-part upload for large size files.
-* Handle each exception appropriately, currently each exception re-throwns the exception as one of the exceptions specified in the package.
+* Handle each exception appropriately.
 * List all containers
-* Copy between containers
 * Re-name files
 * Re-name containers
 * Extend unit tests to verify correct exception handling